transduce/transduce/README.md

 ##### unreduced(value)
 Ensure the value is not reduced (unwraps reduced values if necessary)

+##### transformer(value)
+Attempts to convert the parameter into a transformer.
+If cannot be converted, returns `undefined`.
+If defined, the return value will have `init`, `step`, `result` functions that can be used for transformation.
+Converts arrays, strings, objects, functions (`completing`) or anything that follows the transformer protocol into a transformer.

+Objects support pairs or objects.
+If `item` is an array of length 2, uses first (0 index) as the key and the second (1 index) as the value.
+Otherwise iterates over own properties of items and merges values with same keys into the result object.

+If `value` is `undefined`, returns a transformer that maintains the last value and does not buffer results.
+Ignores the accumulator and returns the input on every `step`.
+The `init` value will be `undefined`.

+##### transformer.symbol
+Symbol (or a string that acts as symbols) for [`@@transformer`][10] you can use to configure your custom objects.

+##### identity(value)
+Always returns value

 #### Common
 Common transducers mixed into `transduce` directly or available by explictly requiring from `transduce/common`, e.g. `require('transduce').map` or `require('transduce/common/map')`.